 Our University offers a student friendly, Christ-centered learning environment.

-Students and faculty partner to achieve mutually established goals for education while working with community goals for education and working with community agencies to receive real-world clinical experiences.
-Our low student-to-professor ratios enable us to provide excellent individual attention to our nursing students as they become professional nurses, including substantial support for their preparation for taking the nursing state board exam.
+Once accepted into the School of Nursing our students and faculty partner to achieve mutually established goals for education while working with community agencies to receive real-world clinical experiences.
+Our low student-to-professor ratios enables us to provide excellent individual attention to our nursing students as they progress through the program, including substantial support for their preparation to take the National Council Licensure Exam (NCLEX-RN®).

-ETBU’s Professional Nursing Program offers a unique experience that will change your life.
+ETBU’S School of Nursing offers a unique experience that will change your life.
 With a Bachelor of Science degree in nursing, you can engage in career goals that will challenge you and impact others on a daily basis.
-After you complete all coursework, you will be ready to take the national registered nurse (RN) licensure test in the state of your choice.
+After you complete your BSN, you will be ready to take the NCLEX-RN® in the state of your choice.

-The ATI Test is a requirement of all pre nursing student that apply for the Professional Nursing Program.
-Two minimum scores are required to pass.
-The test is offered here on our campus twice a year for ETBU Nursing Students.
+The ATI TEAS Exam is a requirement of all pre-nursing students who apply for the professional nursing program.
+Scores within the proficiency range are considered for acceptance into the program.
+The TEAS Exam is offered on our campus twice a year for ETBU nursing majors.

-The ATI Test was developed for health science schools to evaluate the academic preparedness of prospective students.
-The TEAS covers 65 outcomes taken from grades 7 to 12.
+The ATI TEAS Exam was developed for health science schools to evaluate the academic preparedness of prospective students.
+The TEAS covers 65 outcomes taken from grades 7 through 12.
 The outcomes assess those which health science educators deem most relevant to measure entry-level skills and abilities of health science program applicants.
-Yhe objectives cover the academic content areas of:
+The objectives cover the academic content areas of:

 ATI has several preparation resources that can be found at: